Matt Fox (musician): Ides of March and At Dawn We Wage War

-In 1999, Fox founded the independent record label Ides of March, releasing music by bands like Glasseater, Brother's Keeper and Poison the Well.
+In 1999, Fox founded the independent record label Ides of March, releasing music by bands like Glasseater, Brother's Keeper, Destro and Poison the Well.
 Fox secured an exclusive distribution deal through Revelation Records, to which his band Shai Hulud was already signed.
 Ides of March was originally scheduled to release Shai Hulud side-projects like A New Found Glory, Boddicker and re-issues of obscure Shai Hulud material, but shifted instead to releasing music by close friends.
 In early 2003, after having put out twelve releases as Ides of March, Fox changed the name of the record label to At Dawn We Wage War, announcing the release of a Shai Hulud compilation.
 The label however only released a handful of things under the new name and by 2005, it had faded out.
-The Shai Hulud compilation evolved into A Comprehensive Retrospective: or How I Learned to Stop Worrying and Release Bad and Useless Recordings, released directly through Revelation Records in 2005.
+The Shai Hulud compilation evolved into A Comprehensive Retrospective: or How We Learned to Stop Worrying and Release Bad and Useless Recordings, which was eventually co-released by At Dawn We Wage War and Revelation Records in January 2005.